 The breast lift is performed by creating a mound for your breast and moving the nipple up.
 There are different scars that may be used on a breast lift.
 The most common type is the scar around the areola, vertically under the breast and with a transverse scar under the breast to make an anchor shape.
 If the skin removal is minimal and the quality is good, a vertical scar breast lift may be performed resulting in a scar around the areola vertically under the breast and in a crisscross crumbled fashion at the very bottom.
 Occasionally this can be combined with silicone implants to add volume to the breast.
 Implants may be put under or over the muscle.

 Overnight you will be checked regularly to ensure you have no problems.
 This will include checking your drains.
 As soon as it is comfortable to do so you should put on your sports bra to help support your new breasts.
 The following day you will be reviewed by Mr Khandwala and usually plans will be made to remove your drains after which you will be allowed to go home.
 Plans for follow-up will be made before you leave.
 You will be given painkillers to take home with you.

 Follow up & Aftercare

 Mr Khandwala will make arrangements for a dressing change a week after your operation and for a formal review at 2 weeks.
 You should keep the dressings intact until your dressing change.
 Although it is OK to shower you should avoid baths or soaking your wounds.
 It is important that you wear your sports bra/binder all the time (even when asleep) for the first two weeks.
 You should not drive or perform any strenuous activity until you are seen by Mr Khandwala.
 However should you have any concerns before or in between appointments please contact Mr Khandwala.

 All women notice a change in their breasts as they get older and this may be exacerbated by pregnancies and changes in weight.
-It is no different for those women who have had breast implants.
-However the increased weight of the new breasts may accelerate this process.
+It is no different for those women who have had mastopexy with or without breast implants.